devzendo/devzendo.github.io/_pages/parachute-history.md

 ... however this did not yield a successful build.

 So I set about building my own MASM clone - just the subset needed to assemble eForth.
-This is now working, and assembling in exactly the same way as MASM does....
+This is now working, and assembling in exactly the same way as MASM does.

+I now need to write an assembler client library for my emulator's I/O server protocol, wire this into eForth.

+This will give me an emulated system I can work with in eForth.